David Artell: Port Vale to Northampton Town

-Artell joined Port Vale on a one-year deal, with the option for a second, on 6 July 2012.
-Upon signing with the League Two club he stated that "...geography had a big part to play in my decision.
+On 6 July 2012, Artell signed for League Two side Port Vale on a one-year deal, with the option of a second.
+Upon joining the Valiants, he stated that "...geography had a big part to play in my decision.
 Promotion possibilities, money, length of contract, they all come into it and Port Vale ticked all those boxes."
-However, he departed the club on 11 August, days before the start of the 2012–13 campaign.
-He had refused to sign a revised contract as the club failed to exit administration as expected.
-Two days later he signed a two-year deal with Northampton Town; manager Aidy Boothroyd said that "he's the coagulant that will connect the other bits and pieces."
-He got off to the perfect start to his "Cobblers" career, scoring the equalizing goal in a 2–1 League Cup win over Championship side Cardiff City.
-However, he picked up an Achilles injury in October, which required three months of rest to heal.
-Upon his recovery he found himself out of the first-team picture at Northampton.
+However, just over a month after his move to Vale Park, Artell departed the club on 11 August, just days prior to the start of the 2012–13 season.
+Artell had refused to sign a revised contract at the club due to its failure to exit administration.
+Two days later, on 13 August, he joined fellow League Two outfit Northampton Town.
+Cobblers boss Aidy Boothroyd said of Artell: "he's the coagulant that will connect the other bits and pieces."
+His debut for the club came just the day after he had signed; he started, and scored, in a 2–1 League Cup victory over Championship side Cardiff City at Sixfields Stadium.
+However, Artell's Northampton career effectively ended when he sustained an Achilles injury in October.
+After he had recovered a few months later, he had lost his first team-place.

 Wrexham

-On 26 February 2013, Artell joined Wrexham of the Conference Premier on loan for the remainder of the 2012–13 season.
-He was sent off on the last day of the season in a 1–0 defeat to Mansfield Town at Field Mill, and was expected to miss the play-offs with suspension, before a Football Association of Wales disciplinary panel lifted his three-match suspension.
-He went on to score in the semi-final first leg 2–1 victory over Kidderminster Harriers at the Racecourse Ground.
-Wrexham reached the play-off final at Wembley, but were beaten 2–0 by Newport County.
-Northampton also lost the League Two play-off final to Bradford City, though Artell did not feature in the match.
+On 26 February 2013, Artell joined Conference Premier side Wrexham on loan for the remainder of the 2012–13 season.
+On the final day of the season, he was sent off in a 1–0 defeat to former side Mansfield Town at Field Mill.
+Consequently, he was expected to miss the upcoming play-offs due to his suspension.
+However, his imposed three-match ban was lifted by a Football Association of Wales disciplinary panel.
+Artell went onto score in the Red Dragons' 2–1 semi-final first leg victory against Kidderminster Harriers at the Racecourse Ground.
+Wrexham reached the play-off final at Wembley, but were beaten 2–0 by fellow Welsh side Newport County on 5 May 2013.

-Artell signed a 12-month contract with Wrexham in September 2013.
-Artell made his debut as a permanent Wrexham player in a 2–0 win against Luton Town on 13 September.
-His first league goal for the "Dragons" came in a 5–2 win over Hyde at Ewen Fields on 28 December.
-He made a total of 30 appearances in the 2013–14 campaign, helping the club to a 17th-place finish, six points above the relegation zone.
-He was released at the end of the campaign.
+In September 2013, Artell's spell at Wrexham became permanent when he signed a 12-month contract with the club.
+His debut as a permanent Wrexham player came in a 2–0 win against Luton Town on 13 September.
+He scored his first league goal for the club in a comprehensive 5–2 win over Hyde at Ewen Fields on 28 December.
+He made a total of 30 appearances in the 2013–14 campaign, helping the club secure safety with a 17th-place finish.
+He was released at the end of the campaign upon the expiry of his contract.